ProgrammableEric/web_development_learning_tracker/React_note.md

 	document.getElementById('app')
 );
 ~~~
-**controlled and uncontrolled components**
+### controlled and uncontrolled components
-An _uncontrolled component_ is a component that maintains its own internal state.
-A _controlled component_ is a component that does not maintain any internal state. (no memory on its own)
+An _uncontrolled component_ is a component that maintains its own internal state. (e.g. React form has its own record of the input value)

+A _controlled component_ is a component that does not maintain any internal state. (no memory on its own, most of React components are like this )